Adamant-im/AIPs/AIPS/aip-18.md

 To ensure seamless UX, a sender's client app follows the sequencing:

 - Encrypts a file
-- Generates the file ID
 - Creates a placeholder for the file transfer in a chat
 - Shows sent files in the placeholder with a spinner
 - Initiates file uploading to a node
+- Wait for the files to be uploaded and get the files ID
-- Sends an ADM rich text message without waiting for the uploading to be completed
+- Sends an ADM rich text message
 - In case of a network issue, restores the uploading
 - Verifies the file is uploaded